The Framework

 • Work feels transactional, lacking deeper meaning

-• People doing tasks but don't understand the 'why'
+• People doing tasks but disconnected from the why

 What Emerges